 The Consumer Council’s Top Travel Tips

-The summer travel period is upon us and The Consumer Council is helping Northern Ireland holidaymakers to prepare for a smooth, hassle-free journey with its Top Travel Tips.
+The summer travel period is upon us.
+With recent air and sea travel disruptions in mind, the Consumer Council is helping Northern Ireland holidaymakers prepare for their upcoming journeys with its Top Travel Tips.

-- Leave plenty of time for unforeseen delays, such as a queue at security.
+- Leave plenty of time – Allow for unforeseen delays, such as a long queue at security or delayed flights, during your outbound and return journeys.

-- Pre-book airport car parking if travelling by car as it may cost less.
+- Pre-book airport car parking – If travelling by car as it often costs less than paying on arrival.

-- Check-in online in advance of travel to avoid additional charges.
+- Check-in online – Doing so in advance of travel will help avoid additional charges.

-- Know any hand luggage allowances and restrictions.
-These vary between airlines and are becoming more strictly enforced.
+- Know any hand luggage allowances and restrictions – These vary between airlines and are often strictly enforced.

-- Pre-book special assistance 48 hours in advance if you have a disability or reduced mobility, to ensure the assistance is available without delay.
+- Pre-book special assistance – If you have a disability or reduced mobility, ensure the assistance is available.
+Book it 48 hours in advance to be sure.

-- Get a European Health Insurance Card (EHIC) if travelling to EU countries, to access health care at a reduced cost or sometimes for free.
+- Get a Global Health Insurance Card (GHIC) –- If travelling to EU countries, a GHIC card will give access to health care at a reduced cost or sometimes for free.

-- Shop around for your travel money, to ensure you get the best exchange rate.
+- Shop around for your travel money – To ensure you get the payment method that suits you and the best exchange rate.

-You can find out more information your air and sea passenger rights by contacting The Consumer Council on 0800 121 6022, or downloading ‘Plane Facts’ and ‘Plain Sailing’ guides from www.consumercouncil.org.uk
+You can find out more information on your air and sea passenger rights by contacting the Consumer Council on 0800 121 6022, or visiting www.consumercouncil.org.uk